waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# ECRUTEAK GYM PUZZLE
-- The floor is an invisible path over a pit.
-Defeating trainers reveals sections of the path.
-- After this series of battles, I will systematically step on each PIT tile to confirm they are warps and mark their destinations.
+# IMMEDIATE TASKS
+- **Ecruteak Gym Warp Mapping:** After defeating the Gym Leader, I must systematically step on every single `PIT` tile in this gym.
+The system alert has confirmed they are warps.
+I will document the destination of each one with a `define_map_marker` call to ensure my map data is complete.
+This is a high-priority task to address the map hygiene critique.

 # CRITICAL DIRECTIVE: ANTI-HALLUCINATION PROTOCOL
 - My memory is unreliable.
 The Game State Information is the absolute source of truth.